-- The Secret Garden was performed by our local community theater, and one of Sarah’s friends, Paige, was one of the leads, so we went to check it out.
+- The Secret Garden was performed by our local community theater, and one of Ashar’s friends, Paige, was one of the leads, so we went to check it out.
 It was great!

-- Art gallery goodness included work by either Sarah or me or both of us on display at three (!!!) downtown York art galleries this month.
+- Art gallery goodness included work by either Ashar or me or both of us on display at three (!!!) downtown York art galleries this month.

 A homeschooling milestone

 February 29, 2016, marked the four-year anniversary of our Leap-Day Leap into Homeschooling, which we took on February 29, 2012.
 If you’re interested, here’s our very first blog post, because of course I started writing immediately (I’m such a dork).
 And here is a look at our first full month homeschooling, when I wrote almost daily!